salehaiftikharr/DataVisualizationPortfolio/README.md

 ## About Me
 Hey, I’m Saleha :)
 I am currently studying Computer Science with minors in Data Science and Math, but beyond the assignments and code, I am just someone who loves making things.
-Whether it’s a warm loaf of banana bread or a dashboard that brings a dataset to life, I enjoy creating and exploring.
+Whether it is a warm loaf of banana bread or a dashboard that brings a dataset to life, I enjoy creating and exploring.

 I really enjoy working with data because it feels like solving little mysteries.
 I like finding patterns, asking good questions, and turning numbers into stories.
 I also love building things that people can actually use, which is why I am hoping to become a software engineer one day.
 I am especially interested in areas like AI and tools that make life a little easier or more meaningful.